 The NewBridge campus includes a 100-acre nature preserve along the Charles River as well as the surrounding woods and wetlands which include maple, oak, white pine amongst other species, native grasses, vines and perennial wildflowers.
 Our woods and meadows are also home to many native birds —you may spot a great blue heron by the river or a red-tailed hawk in the tree canopy.
 Wild turkeys and white-tailed deer are also campus residents.

-The natural beauty of NewBridge is showcased on our two miles of walking trails.
-Outdoor gardens and sitting areas are available throughout the campus, along with numerous landscaped gathering places for outdoor dining and events.
-Residents also have the opportunity to put their green thumbs to use in our community gardens, as well as the option to create private gardens in the Cottage neighborhood.
+You’re invited to stroll on our two miles of walking trails along the Charles River adjoining our canoe and kayak launch.
+Outdoor gardens and sitting areas with sculptures are available throughout the campus, along with numerous landscaped gathering places for outdoor dining and events.
+If you love gardening, you can put your green thumb to use in our community gardens, or create your own private gardens if you live in our Cottage neighborhood.